afielder02/GISPortfolio/_pages/reports.md

 <details open>
 <summary><b>500 North Bike Lane Proposal</b></summary>
 <br>
-This report was developed as part of the Communicating Sustainability course and applies Community-Based Social Marketing principles.
-Currently approved for construction this spring by the city council and planning office, this project will be the first protected bike lane in the city.
+This report was developed as part of the Communicating Sustainability course at Utah State University and applies Community-Based Social Marketing principles.
+Our report and meetings with the city council led to the construction of the 500N bike lane, which became the first protected bike lane in the city.
 A <a href="https://drive.google.com/file/d/1ttyRhSkwQyvXGtbFaPHlH321Z5Y45xSw/view?usp=sharing" target="_blank">high-quality version</a>. is available to view here.
 <br><br>
 <object data="/assets/pdfs/CEL_Class_Report-compressed.pdf" width="1000" height="1300" type="application/pdf">
-  <p>Your browser does not support PDFs. <a href="/assets/pdfs/CEL_Class_Report-compressed.pdf">Download the PDF</a>.</p>
 </object>
 </details>
 <br>